 My Pay Off:

-White Bean Ragout over Toasted Parmesan Bread was easy, fresh and substantial – and I have a little extra Soffritto for later!
+White Bean Ragout over Toasted Parmesan Bread was easy, fresh and substantial – and I have a little extra Sofrito for later!